Queensland Community Support Scheme

 - chronic illness, mental health or other condition, or

-- circumstances that impact your ability to live independently in the community.
+- other circumstances that impact your ability to live independently in the community.

-It can also provide support for in your home to help you with things like:
+It can also help you at home with things like:

 - personal care, such as showering and dressing